uma-dev/schedule-whiz/README.md

 ## Sprint 1 (MVP part 1)

 - [x] As an employee I want to login in the app with the credentials from my pc.
-- [ ] As a user I want to easily register my assistance.
+- [x] As a user I want to easily register my assistance.

 ![Spring 1](./images/sprint-1.png)

+## Sprint 2 (MVP part 2)

+- [ ] As a user I want to track my history.
+- [ ] As a employee I want to know my next week schedule.

 ## Getting Started